paulklemm/cohort-subgroup/Documentation.md

 ###directives/tree.directive.js
 At the moment the position and the width and height of the small multiples are fixed.
 This leads to overlaps when many of the inner nodes of the tree layout are opened because there is not enough vertical space for all of the multiples to fit in without overlapping.
 Therefore the height and position of the small multiples needs to be dynamically adapted according to the number of leaf nodes that are currently displayed.
 It can also be considered to add the subdivided bars known from the barchart to the small multiples.

+###Graphical User Interface
+Remove border lines and place components closer to each other to make it look less like a prototype.
+Use the law of proximity to achieve an impression of togetherness/cohesion.
+To achieve a more responsive design of the visualizations themselves one could use the bootstrap grid layout to place for example the tree layout instead of setting negative margins as it is handled at the moment.
+Otherwise the overall layout is responsive but the visualizations themselves are adjusted to one specific display ratio.
+In general, the layout of the interface can be improved towards a more attractive design.